 Tour around the city centre for less with our Lincoln DayRider tickets.
-You can buy these on the bus or download the Stagecoach mobile app – great if you want to take advantage of our dayrider Plus, which allows you to go further for 15% less!
-Add the whole family for even cheaper travel.
+You can buy these on the bus or download the Stagecoach mobile app – great if you want to take advantage of our DayRider Plus, which allows you to go further for 15% less!
+Add the whole family for even cheaper travel with a Group ticket.

-If you’re going further afield or need to travel for longer, try our week-long MegaRider deals.
+If you need to travel for longer, try our week-long MegaRider deals.
 You can buy these using your smart card or mobile app for fuss-free trips.
 Take unlimited journeys within the city, or connect to faraway zones with the 7-day MegaRider Connect pass.

 We also offer these discounts for up to four weeks, for the surrounding villages or outer cities.
 Ride around without limits for 28 days, or sign up to a rolling direct debit to benefit from these discounts in the long term.
 All you need is a smart card.
 We’ll do the rest.

 If you’re of State Pension age or consider yourself to have a disability, you may be able to qualify for free travel.
 Ask your local council for a concessionary bus pass and we’ll give you free travel on our concessions passes, subject to terms and conditions.
-If you don’t qualify, you can still make the most of our day tickets, plus our East Midlands Day Out and Lincoln City Tour explorer passes.
+If you don’t qualify, you can still make the most of our day tickets and Group tickets.

 For a rich exploration of some of Britain’s finest National Trust attractions, jump on the 1 bus route from Lincoln to Grantham.
-Pick up your connection easily, with buses leaving every 30 minutes from Grantham railway station.
+Pick up your connection easily, with buses running regularly through the day from Grantham railway station.

 Take a nature tour with a day trip to Horncastle, where you’ll find a quaint market town and stunning greenery, not to mention the 13th Century Bolingbroke Castle.
-The number 56 bus leaves at 20 minutes past and on the hour from Lincoln bus station.
+The number 56 bus runs 7 days a week from Lincoln Bus Station to Horncastle, and even extends to Skegness seaside.

 You’ll find Lincoln Central Bus Station on St Mary’s Street, Lincoln, LN5 7FD.
 The facilities are open seven days a week and are within walking distance of Lincoln Central Train Station, as well as a multi-storey car park.

-There are waiting areas inside, which are fully equipped with WiFi and ample seating.
-You’ll also find toilets with a baby changing area, a café, and a help desk.
+There are waiting areas inside, with ample seating.
+You’ll also find toilets with a baby changing area and a café.
 Please aim to arrive at the station between 10 and 15 minutes before your bus sets off.
 You can download the Stagecoach mobile app to check for live updates.

 Lincoln mainline train station has connections to many major cities, which means it can become very crowded for commuters and may not offer flexible ticket options.
 A far more affordable travel option to the same destinations is to travel by bus.
 With our Plus and Connect tickets, you can travel as far as Doncaster for less, without stress.